Detroit Horror Film Filmmaking Rules

 - Still photographs are permitted, provided that the team has the rights to them.
 The photos do not need to be created during the "Official Time Period"; however, stills created outside of the official "Official Time Period" may not be used in sequence to create the illusion of motion.

 Each participating film team must have a representative at the official Kickoff Event of the Horror Film Project.

-Each participating group will be assigned required elements that must appear in its film, such as a character, prop and line of dialogue.
+Each participating group will be assigned required elements that must appear in its film, such as a genre, a character, prop and line of dialogue.

 - The required Character and Prop must be seen on-screen.

 - The required Line of Dialogue must be used verbatim.
 It may be spoken, sung and/or written.
 It may be in any language, though if it is unclear that it is the required Line, there must be a translation.